ducpham03/Friends-in-a-Scandal-Project/README.md

 One of the key questions that researchers have asked about the Enron dataset is how information flows within organizations.
 Connectors are individuals who play a critical role in information flow by connecting different groups of people.
 Identifying connectors can help us to understand how information spreads within organizations and how it can be manipulated.

+**Methods**

+This coursework project aims to identify connectors in the Enron dataset using a depth-first search (DFS) algorithm.
+The following steps were taken:

 **Read the data file**

 - Read the valid mail files in the Enron dataset.